List of Child's Play characters: Jake Wheeler

 (played by Zackary Arthur) - The main protagonist of the television series.
 Jake is a teenager who is thrown into Chucky's chaos after he purchases the Good Guy doll at a garage sale.

 Jennifer Tilly

-(played by herself) - An exaggerated version of Tilly, herself, and Tiffany's idol.
-Appears in Bride in the role of Tiffany (both human and doll forms), and in Seed as both herself and the voice of Tiffany.
-Tiffany was successful in transferring her soul into Tilly's body while she is in her doll form locked in a cage handling the bills, paychecks and fan mail.
+(played by herself) exaggerated version of Tilly, herself, and Tiffany's idol.
+Appears in Seed of Chucky and the TV series.
+Tiffany was successful in transferring her soul into Tilly's body while she is in her doll form locked in a cage handling the bills, paychecks, and fan mail.

 Jesse Miller

-(played by Nick Stabile) - former friend of Tiffany Ray and boyfriend, later husband of Jade.
+(played by Nick Stabile) - a former friend of Tiffany Ray and boyfriend, later husband of Jade.
 He was greatly disliked by Jade's uncle and believed to be responsible for his death until Chucky and Tiffany reveal themselves.
 In the end, Jade kills Chucky and she and Jesse leave the scene.
 He also appears in a Chucky comic continuation.
 Appears in Bride of Chucky.